 And then one day, it was time.
 Not necessarily right or perfect, but simply time itself.
 Hunkering down at home during COVID-19’s foreseeable future, my husband and I figured this could be the perfect season to introduce a new dog into the family.
 We decided long ago that our lives were built for four-legged expansion … Continue reading "Dog meet Dog"

 I wonder about forbidden things – people and places, too.
-So much so that I wrote a dissertation about what it might mean to uncover the forbidden in the stories we love to tell.
+So much so that I wrote a dissertation about what it might mean to uncover the unspeakable in the stories we love to tell.
 My doctoral work took up where my masters degree in Appalachian Studies left off.
 That degree was a thinly veiled excuse … Continue reading "(N)ever Appalachia"

 This summer was not the first time my body has thought about killing me.
 Almost twenty years ago, I woke up in an ambulance on Christmas Eve to learn of the seizure that had roused everyone in our household but me.
 An otherwise healthy college student with one semester under my belt, my brain showed … Continue reading "More and Less"